Infineon/mtb-example-psoc6-emwin-eink-freertos/README.md

       make program TOOLCHAIN=GCC_ARM
       ```
    </details>
 4. After programming, the application starts automatically.
-Confirm that "PSoC&trade; 6 MCU emWin E-ink" is displayed on the UART terminal.
+Confirm that "PSoC&trade; 6 MCU emWin E-Ink" is displayed on the UART terminal.

-5. Observe the Startup screen with Cypress logo on the display.
-Follow the instructions that comes on the screen after two seconds.
-Press the user switch to move between pages.
+5. Observe the startup screen with the Infineon logo on the display.
+Follow the instructions that come on the screen after two seconds.
+Press the user switch to move between pages when the user LED is OFF.

    **Figure 1.
-Startup Screen**
+Startup screen**

    ![](images/startup_screen.png)

    **Figure 2.
-2D Graphics**
+2D graphics**

    ![](images/2d_graphics.png)

 ## Debugging

 You can debug the example to step through the code.
 In the IDE, use the **\<Application Name> Debug (KitProg3_MiniProg4)** configuration in the **Quick Panel**.
 For details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox&trade; software user guide](https://www.infineon.com/MTBEclipseIDEUserGuide).